|Campus setting||Contact the university / college|

 McFadden's 25 four-person apartments allow you to be as social or as private as you want to be.
 Each individualized room is furnished and has the conveniences of cable TV and high-speed Internet.
 A communal kitchen and living room offers a great place for roommates to come together.
 The apartments can be coed or single gender.
 Parking garages are available at an extra cost and laundry rooms are available on the second and third floors.
 Available to Upper-Class and Graduate students.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 3 Business and Management 2 Creative Arts & Design 1 Engineering 1 Health and Medicine 1 Humanities & Social Sciences 1
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 2 Business, Management 2 Creative Arts & Design 2 Engineering 1 Health and Medicine 1 Humanities & Social Sciences 1

 Be the first one!